-Tisséo Collectivités' ratings would face downward pressure if its debt burden increases more rapidly than expected.
-A tightening in Tisséo Collectivités' access to external funding and a loosening in the commitment of Tisséo Collectivités' executive to use budgetary flexibility, if needed, would also lead to downward pressure on the ratings.
+Cost overruns on Tisséo Collectvités' fixed capital investment programme leading to a much higher debt peak and/or a weakening operating performance would put downward pressure on its ratings.
+Concurrently, a loosening in the commitment of Tisséo Collectivités' executive to use budgetary flexibility if needed as well as a tightening in Tisséo Collectivités' access to external funding would also lead to downward pressure on its ratings.
 A weakening in Toulouse Métropole's creditworthiness would most likely exert downward pressure on Tisséo Collectivités' ratings.